 This stage is probably the one that will take a lot of time since there will be a lot of back and forth between the project manager, business analyst, and the customer.
 The customers must be subjected to open-ended questions to fetch the complete information they can provide.
 You will get ample opportunity to do the same during regular communication and business meetings.

 When gathering information, you must focus on knowing the target audience and product purpose.
 Understanding the need for the software and its use will give you a better perspective on the project.
 Most importantly, you will need to know the problem the product is trying to solve.

 2. Stage-Wise Performance Analysis

 The next stage is performance analysis of the product or software for different functions.
-This stage allows developers to identify issues and make necessary adjustments for the next stages of the SDLC.
+This analysis phase allows developers to identify issues and make necessary adjustments for the next stages of SDLC.

 The primary purpose of this stage is to make sure the software functions the intended way.
 In other words, you are doing a software analysis that leads you to explore and implement the functional and non-functional requirements.
 To do this efficiently, you will need to draw effective project timelines and scope.

 This is the stage that will allow developers to identify crucial software flaws and overcome every architectural and developmental weakness of the project.
 At the end of this stage, you will have a Software Requirement Specification (SRS) that will further allow you to design and develop the software as per the requirements.